-A big advantage of this method is that it automatically matches your business earnings and the capitalization rate – a key requirement for accurate business valuation.
+There is a big advantage to the Multiple of Discretionary Earnings method.
+Importantly, it automatically matches your business earnings and the capitalization rate.
+This is a key requirement for accurate business valuation.

-Multiple of Discretionary Earnings uses seller’s discretionary cash flow as its earnings basis and lets you specify business risk based on a number of essential financial and operational business performance factors.
+Multiple of Discretionary Earnings uses seller’s discretionary cash flow (SDCF).
+It is also known as seller’s discretionary earnings (SDE).
+In addition, you need to assess business risk across a number of essential financial and operational business performance factors.

 So how do you choose the business earnings number?
 There are several choices to consider: